 One such committee, the Advisory Committee, provides our staff with ideas, criticisms and direction that influence our Strategic Plan.
 With this input, the Council is currently updating our Strategic Plan to better reflect our future vision and mission.
 The Strategic Plan guides our organization in ways that best benefit clean drinking water and you, as a landowner or New York City water user.

-If you would like to participate on this or another committee, contact Board Chair Sally Fairbairn.
+If you would like to participate on this or another committee, email Board Chair Bud Gladstone.

 American Farmland Trust

 Catskill Mountain Keeper

 Cornell University – Cooperative Extension